Data Centers in Pekanbaru

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers: Indonesia provides tax incentives for data centers located in Special Economic Zones (SEZs).
-These benefits can include relief from certain value-added and import taxes, creating a more favorable financial environment for infrastructure investment.
+Tax Advantage For Data Centers: Indonesia provides tax incentives for data centers operating within designated Special Economic Zones (SEZs).
+These benefits can include significant relief from certain taxes and regulatory duties, directly lowering the operational costs for providers and their customers.

 Natural Disaster Risk